-Simplified version: Do NOT lie, cheat, steal, injure, rape, torture, or murder.
-If you disagree with this principle, you're admitting that you think it's OK to lie, cheat, steal, injure, rape, torture, or murder.
+Simplified version: Do NOT lie, cheat, steal, injure, rape, or murder.
+If you disagree with this principle, you're admitting that you think it's OK to lie, cheat, steal, injure, rape, or murder.
+If you disagree with me here, you're saying it's OK to lie, cheat, steal, injure, rape, and murder.
 That's just the simplified version; please read the whole page to understand our message properly.

 This page (formerly http://common-law.net/nap.html , now http://nap.nfshost.com ) includes several ideas which refer to each other, so you may need to read the whole page a few times before you get the full meaning.
 In fact, to get the best understanding, we recommend reading this page a few times, then this animated version, then this other page by Christian patriot Joel M. Skousen (even if you're not Christian), then back to this page again.
 We don't necessarily agree entirely with Skousen's page, but it does help explain a lot of the ideas involved.
 Initially here we're discussing inherent rights; we'll discuss other kinds of rights later.